HaxeFoundation/HaxeManual/content/03-type-system.md

 ##### since Haxe 3.3.0

-This feature allows us to define default imports and usings that will be applied for all modules inside a directory, which is particularly handy for large code bases with a lot of helpers and static extensions because it reduces the number of imports.
+Using the specially named `import.hx` file (note the lowercase name), default imports and usings can be defined that will be applied for all modules inside a directory, which reduces the number of imports for large code bases with many helpers and static extensions.

-The special named `import.hx` file (note the lowercase name) can be placed in the directory where your code lies.
-The file can contain import and using statements only.
-The statements will be applied to all Haxe modules in this directory and its subdirectories.
+The `import.hx` file should be placed in the directory where your code resides.
+This file can contain import and using statements only.
+The statements will be applied to all Haxe modules in the directory and its subdirectories.

-Default imports of `import.hx` acts as if its contents is placed at the top of each module.
+Default imports of `import.hx` act as if its contents are placed at the top of each module.

 ##### Related content